P-Y-R-O-B-O-T/LINUX/README.md

 * Memory content will be written by linux to it, so we should restrict access to ensure salefy by `chmod 600 /swap`
 * Then we declare it as swap `mkswap /swap`

-## CREATE AND CONFIGURE FILE SYSTEM
+## CREATE and CONFIGURE FILE SYSTEM

 | COMMAND | EFFECT |
 | ------- | ------ |